 You may learn about policies for timely resolution of complaints, by accessing the employee handbook within our hospital system intranet.
 Notably, this link is accessible only to employees and students of our program.
 This webpage is essentially your portal to hospital employee services.

 Allegations of non-compliance with educational standards can be forwarded to the director of the program, or to hospital administration.
 Questions about our curriculum; admission policies, transfer of credits, tuition and fees, refund policies, academic calendars, acadaemic policies, graduation requirements, student services not answered in this webpage, or in our handbook can be obtained by contacting the program director.
-Current students may gain updated information about our academic calendar at the link below.

 Frequently Asked Questions